 It’s rare you’ll see me in a shop in December.
 Presents get ordered online (for delivery to work, so I can sneak them into the house), I get my shopping delivered, and I pick up fresh bits from the markets.
 Even the nicest person can surprise you with the ability to go feral once Christmas fever sets in, and the less said about choosing between finding a parking space or struggling with bags of stuff on public transport, the better!

-Cleaning wise, focus on the outside of your home.
+When Christmas cleaning don’t forget to focus on the outside of your home.
 Pressure clean your patio, give your garden a thorough tidy, fix any flapping fly screens, wash windows, and treat yourself to some new doormats.
 Add colour with hanging baskets and pot plants and, if you’re going to be hosting a party, think about whether you’ll need to borrow or hire any extra outdoor furniture.

 Start preparing food that can be frozen.
 A friend of mine with a large family actually hires an extra fridge and freezer for a few weeks in December, so she has somewhere to store everything.